celo-org/docs/blog/04-01-23-Interacting-with-the-Celo-Blockchain-Using-Web3.js-A-Beginner's-Guide-A-Voting-App/Interacting with the Celo Blockchain Using Web3.js: A Beginner's Guide - A Voting App.md

 ## Prerequisites

-Node.js should be installed along with a node package manager(npm)
+- Node.js should be installed along with a node package manager(npm)
 - A basic understanding of Celo and smart contracts
 - A Celo Wallet address:
-- To create Alfajores wallet, go to [https://celo.org/developers/faucet](Alfajores wallet)
+- To create Alfajores wallet, go to [Alfajores wallet](https://celo.org/developers/faucet)
-- To get testnest funds, go to Celo faucet [https://faucet.celo.org/](Celo Faucet)
+- To get testnest funds, go to Celo faucet [Celo Faucet](https://faucet.celo.org/)
 - A text editor such as Visual Studio Code installed on your computer
 - A terminal to test our code syntax
 - Remix IDE